deiger/AirCon/README.md

 ## Available Properties

-Listed here are the properties available through the API:
+Listed here are the properties available through the API when using `--type=ac`:

 | Property         | Read Only | Values                                 | Comment                                                                  |
 |------------------|-----------|----------------------------------------|--------------------------------------------------------------------------|